OpenFn/docs/docs/cli.md

 :::info tl;dr

-You won't have to assemble the initial state of the next job, the final state of the upstream job will be passed down to the downstream job as initial state
+You won't have to assemble the initial state of the next job, the final state of the upstream job will automatically be passed down to the downstream job as the initial state

 :::

 ##### Workflow

-A workflow is in the execution plan for running several jobs in a sequence.
+A workflow is the execution plan for running several jobs in a sequence.
 It is defined as a JSON object that consists of the following properties:

 - `start` (optional): The ID of the job that should be executed first (defaults to jobs[0]).